-Hot-swap fan
+Removing the hot-swap fan

 The server comes with 80-mm hot-swap fans in front of the PCI-X slots and 92-mm hot-swap fans in front of the memory cards.
 The following removal and installation procedures apply to either size fan.
 When a fan fails or is removed, the other fans in the server speed up to maintain a safe operating temperature in the server until the fan is reinstalled or replaced.
-When the fan is installed correctly the fans will slow down.
+When the fan is installed correctly, the fans will slow down.

-To remove a hot-swap fan, complete the following steps:
+To remove a hot-swap fan, complete the following steps.

-- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 117. - 2.
-Remove the top cover (see "Top cover and bezel" on page 131). - Attention: To ensure proper cooling and airflow, do not operate the server for more than 2 minutes with the top cover removed. - 3.
+- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 115. - 2.
+Unlock the front cover (tower model only) and remove the top cover (see "Removing the top cover, bezel, and front cover" on page 119). - 3.
 Open the fan-locking handle by sliding the orange release latch in the direction of the arrow. - 4.
 Pull upward on the free end of the handle to lift the fan out of the server. - 5.
 If you are instructed to return the fan, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.